ulfschneider/ulf.website/content/posts/2022-07-08-how-to-picture-a-bicycle.md

   </div>
   <figcaption>My DIY minimalistic mobile bike stand(s)</figcaption>
   </figure>
+- Before taking the pictures set the chain into a desired gear and position the drive side crank arm horizontally pointing to the front
+- Maybe position the wheels with valves at the bottom
 - Have the camera prepared with lenses and charged batteries.
 A longer lense is better suited to frame the entire bike than a short lense.
 - An open aperture will be the correct camera setting for most of the photos
 - Think about what to picture, for me it is